Category » Spirituality

 • How would you define the word ego?

-Are you your name, individuality, personality or body, or are they just tools you use for expressing yourself in the external world?
+Are you your name, individuality, personality, or body, or are they just tools you use to express yourself in the external world?

 What Is the Ego?